As The Wealthy Get Wealthier, So May Wal-Mart's Investors

 WMT PE Ratio data by YCharts

-As of May 18, 2017, Wal-Mart's earnings per share (NYSEARCA:EPS) were $4.41 annualized, netting a 5.84% earnings yield, i.e. EPS divided by the most recent stock closing price.
+As of May 18, 2017, Wal-Mart's earnings per share (EPS) were $4.41 annualized, netting a 5.84% earnings yield, i.e. EPS divided by the most recent stock closing price.
 We view earnings yield as the equivalent of a stock's equity bond rate or how a company's earnings compare to the 10-year Treasury rate.
 As of the market close on June 22, 2017, the 10-year Treasury was yielding 2.15% or 369 basis points below WMT’s earnings yield.

 Currently, Wal-Mart is paying 45.48% of its adjusted EPS to shareholders in an annual dividend of $2.04 per share, paid quarterly, resulting in a 2.73% dividend yield.
 Wal-Mart’s most recent five-year compounded annual dividend growth rate was a shareholder modest 6.5%.